Free sample available

 Back To Top

 You may have read that Tokyo doesn't have much vegan food.
-You may be worried that you have to eat soba noodles with soy sauce when you arrive in Tokyo.
+You may be worried that you have to eat soba noodles with soy sauce during your Tokyo trip.

 From traditional Japanese ramen to vegan Japanese 'kissaten' coffee shop, you will be surprised of the amount of vegan food available in Tokyo.
-In this guide, let me show you some of my favourite vegan places in Tokyo.
+In this guide, let me show you a few of my favourite places in Tokyo to find amazing vegan food.

 Vegan Bistro Jangara